realtechsolutions/fsms/contentFiles/terms.md

 Measurable or observable specification for the monitoring of an OPRP.

 3.  ##### Audit
-Systematic, independent and documented process to obtain audit evidence and evaluate it objectively against criteria.
+Systematic, independent and documented process to obtain audit evidence and evaluate it objectively to determine the extetent to which audit criteria are fulfilled.

 4.  ##### Competence
 Ability to apply knowledge and skills to achieve intended results.